anialsonus/gpdb/gpcontrib/arenadata_toolkit/README.md

 arenadata_toolkit.tracking_trigger_initial_snapshot();
 ```

+***Attention***:  Acquiring size track from parallel sessions is not recommended, since there is the only
+instance of Bloom filter for a database.
+I.e. track acquisition can return whole accumulated relation set
+in one session, and empty set for acquisition from the second session (the first session acquired data earlier).

 #### Choosing optimal Bloom size

 Choosing the optimal Bloom filter size is crucial for balancing memory usage and accuracy.